The Gospel according to Mark - Μᾶρκον - is the second of the Four Gospels, Matthew, Mark, Luke, and John, in the New Testament of the Bible.

 31 Then His mother and His brothers arrived, and standing outside they sent word to Him and called Him.
 32 A crowd was sitting around Him, and they said to Him, "Behold, Your mother and Your brothers are outside looking for You."
 33 Answering them, He said, "Who are My mother and My brothers?"
 34 Looking about at those who were sitting around Him, He said, "Behold My mother and My brothers!
 35 "For whoever does the will of God, he is My brother and sister and mother."

 1 He began to teach again by the sea.
 And such a very large crowd gathered to Him that He got into a boat in the sea and sat down; and the whole crowd was by the sea on the land.

 2 And He was teaching them many things in parables, and was saying to them in His teaching,

+10 As soon as He was alone, His followers, along with the twelve, began asking Him about the parables.
 11 And He was saying to them, "To you has been given the mystery of the kingdom of God, but those who are outside get everything in parables, 12 so that while seeing they may see but not perceive, and while hearing they may hear but not understand; otherwise they might return, and be forgiven."

 18 "And others are the ones on whom seed was sown among the thorns; these are the ones who have heard the word, 19 but the worries of the world, and the deceitfulness of riches, and the desires for other things enter in and choke the word, and it becomes unfruitful.

 20 "And those are the ones on whom seed was sown on the good soil; and they hear the word and accept it and bear fruit, thirty, sixty, and a hundredfold."